-A lease other than a finance lease.
+A lease other than a finance lease (where the Authority is the lessor).

 OPERATIONAL ASSETS

 Assets held and occupied, used or consumed by the Authority in the direct delivery of those services for which it has either a statutory or discretionary responsibility or for the service or strategic objectives of the Authority.